 2. Not Knowing What Type of Camper You Are

-Following other campers’ advice on gear can lead you to a more primitive experience than you find comfortable or a car packed with things you don’t care to use.
+Following other campers’ advice on gear (like from someone who really means backpacking when they say camping) can lead you to a more primitive experience than you find comfortable.
+Or a car stuffed with gear you don’t care to use.

 How to avoid this mistake: Have an idea of what type of camping experience you want.
 Are you seeking solitude and losing yourself in nature?
 Or a glamping experience with as many comforts of home?
 Getting the right experience will make any camping trip better.